riak-synrc/pbkdf2/share/doc/src/ddocs.rst

       send('</table></body></html>');
     }

-Probably, you'd better to think about templates, styles and more other things to show data in more nicer way, but this is good point to start from.
-Note, that you may use there :func:`registerType` and :func:`provides` functions in same way as for :ref:`showfun`!
+Templates and styles could obviously be used to present data in a nicer fashion, but this is an excellent starting point.
+Note that you may also use :func:`registerType` and :func:`provides` functions in the same way as for :ref:`showfun`!

 .. seealso::